FUNDING CRITERIA FOR

 Puppy Mill Rescues

 The rescuer shall submit all available information concerning the circumstances of the puppy mill rescue to KSRF via email prior to obtaining the dogs.
-Information should include the name of puppy mill(er), location, rescuer's phone number, number of dogs needing to be rescued, condition of dogs, gender of dogs, time frame for the intervention, and any other pertinent information needed to expedite the rescue operation in a timely manner.
+Information should include the name of the puppy mill(er), location, rescuer's phone number, number of dogs needing to be rescued, condition of dogs, gender of dogs, time frame for the intervention, and any other pertinent information needed to expedite the rescue operation in a timely manner.
 For security reasons, this information should only be shared via private email messages directly to the KSRF Board members.
 Do not post this information on Facebook or on any email lists.

 KSRF will work closely and directly with the lead rescue person to coordinate funding.
 Together, we will determine the amount of funds needed, how quickly funds are needed, and how many foster homes (and veterinarians) will be involved.
 Funds to cover initial buy-out charges (if raised in advance) will be forwarded immediately, and arrangements will be made to cover initial and continuing medical expenses.